m0n0x41d/m0n0x41d.github.io/_posts/2023-11-28-Serious-talks-about-API-Versioning.md

 ---

 The main source of inspiration for this post is the documentation of the incredible open-source project for FastAPI-based APIs versioning named - [Cadwyn](https://docs.cadwyn.dev/).
-It was born recently, but it is ready to use, not fearing to say - production-ready (maybe with some minor reservations).
+It was born recently, but it is ready to use, not fearing to say - production-ready.

 Many thanks to [Stanislav Zmiev](https://github.com/zmievsa), the creator, and maintainer of Cadwyn, for consulting and guiding on the challenging topic of API Versioning.